Medicaid Transformation in NC

 Get out-of-network care if medically necessary services are not available in your health plan’s network.

-Have no interruption of care when moving in or out of managed care or between plans.
+Have no interruption of care when moving in or out of Medicaid Managed Care or between health plans.

 Appeal if your health plan denies, reduces or stops coverage for health care you need.

 Contact the NC Medicaid Ombudsman at 877-201-3750 if you experience any problems.

 Make sure your local Department of Social Services (DSS) has your current mailing address, phone number and email address so you can receive all important notices about this change.